 The Production Team

-Cob Carlson has been a film editor/producer for twenty-four years, the past twenty-two spent in Boston.
+Cob Carlson has been a film editor/producer for thirty years, the past twenty-eight spent in Boston.
 He has worked on documentaries, major network television programs, feature films, music videos, commercials, and web videos.
 He has also recorded sound for feature film, and freelanced as both a film and video cameraman.
 His 16mm documentary film, “An Irish American Story,” received critical acclaim and was broadcast on PBS in 1998.
-Cob is an Adjunct professor at Emerson College where he teaches Film and Video Editing.
-He also taught in the Filmmaking Department at N.Y.U. in the late 1980’s..
+Cob has been an Adjunct professor at Emerson College and Eastern Connecticut State where he has taught Film and Video Production and Editing.
+He also taught in the Filmmaking Department at N.Y.U. in the late 1980’s.

 Films he has worked on have won a variety of awards over the years including Best Documentary at the Boston Film Festival, two CINE GOLD EAGLES, a Gold at the National Education & Video Festival, a Silver at the New York Film & Video Festival, and Best Documentary award at The Golden Gate Film Festival.